This post may contain affiliate links. Read my full disclaimer here.

 This includes things like:

-- making sure your vehicle is ready to go with a spare tire
+- make sure your vehicle is ready to go with a spare tire

-- making sure your med kit is up to date and packed
+- make sure your med kit is up to date and packed

 - packing jumper cables in case you leave a light on in the car all night